alexwood4real/Password-Generator/README.md

 # Password-Generator
 Welcome to my password generator.
-This is just a personal project I am working on so I can make my own secure passwords.
+This was a little project I did for myself so I have a method of creating safe and secure passwords.
-I plan on adding way more feartures to this as I continue working on it.
-As I progress, feel free to download and make your own passwords, and/or pull to help edit my code and make something cooler.
+Download if you would like, and if you have any suggestions please email me.